-The University is a public co-educational, state-supported research university and is classified by the Carnegie Foundation for the Advancement of Teaching as a "Very High Activity" research university, placing it among a select group of public universities in America.
-UAH has six research programs ranked in the top 25 in the nation, according to the National Science Foundation, including 4th in the United States in aeronautical and astronautical engineering.
+The University of Alabama in Huntsville is a public co-educational, state-supported research university and is classified by the Carnegie Foundation for the Advancement of Teaching as a "High Activity" research university, placing it among a select group of public universities in America.
+UAH has five research programs ranked in the top 25 in the nation, according to the National Science Foundation, including 5th in the United States in aeronautical and astronautical engineering.
+UAH is 13th in the nation in NASA-sponsored research and 19th in the nation in DOD research.

-The University offers 83 degree-granting programs that meet the highest standards of excellence, including 38 bachelor's degree programs, 29 master's degree programs, and 16 doctoral programs through its six colleges: Arts, Humanities and Social Sciences; Business Administration, Education, Engineering, Nursing, and Science.
-UAH is an autonomous campus within The University of Alabama System (the "System") and is the anchor tenant for Cummings Research Park, the second largest university research park in the United States and home to numerous high technology and research companies.
+The University offers 84 degree-granting programs that meet the highest standards of excellence, including 40 bachelor's degree programs, 29 master's degree programs, and 15 doctoral programs through its nine colleges: Arts, Humanities and Social Sciences; Business Administration, Education, Engineering, Graduate Studies, Honors, Nursing, Professional and Continuing Studies, and Science.

+UAH is an autonomous campus within The University of Alabama System (the "System") and is the anchor tenant for Cummings Research Park, the second largest university research park in the United States and home to approximately 300 high technology and research companies.

 The campus receives national recognition on a regular basis.
 UAH was listed as very competitive by Barron's Profiles in American Colleges and was one of only two public universities in Alabama to earn this designation.
-U.S. News & World Report consistently ranks UAH among the magazine's top tier national universities.
+U.S. News & World Report consistently ranks UAH among the magazine's Tier 1 national universities, placing it among the top four percent of public universities in the nation.
 Additionally, USA Today and Princeton Review reported UAH was one of the top 50 educational values in America.

-The University received \$75.2 million for externally funded projects during FY 2015.
+The University received \$80.4 million for externally funded projects during FY 2016.
 Sponsors of research include federal and state agencies, academic institutions, industry and private foundations.
-Research is conducted within the six individual colleges and through the University's 10 independent research centers, laboratories and institutes.
+Research is conducted within the nine individual colleges and through the University's ten independent research centers, laboratories and institutes.
 Major interdisciplinary research thrusts include: modeling and simulation; cybersecurity; systems engineering; rotorcraft and aerospace engineering; propulsion; optics; space physics and astrophysics; earth and atmospheric system science; information technology; materials science; biotechnology; nanotechnology; humanities; and lean supply chain, acquisition, and logistics.